wellrestedphp/wellrested/README.md

 ### Requests and Responses

-You've already seen a Response in use in the examples above.
-You can also use Responses outside of Handlers.
-Let's take a look at creating a new Response, setting a header, supplying the body, and outputting.
+You've already seen a `Response` in use in the examples above.
+You can also use `Response`s outside of `Handler`s.
+Let's take a look at creating a new `Response`, setting a header, supplying the body, and outputting.

 ```php
 $resp = new \pjdietz\WellRESTed\Response();